Britain's best coastal caves, arches and stacks

-It’s not just about Durdle Door – Scotland is home to the incredible Fingal’s cave, while Wales boasts its Green Bridge of Wales.
-Here’s our guide to the most stunning caves, arches and stacks around the UK.
+From Durdle Door in Dorset to the incredible Fingal's cave in Scotland, and the Green Bridge of Wales - here is our guide to the most stunning caves, arches and stacks found around the UK coastline.

 How do coastal caves, arches and stacks form?